UjjwalSaini07/VedicSadhana/CONTRIBUTING.md

 ## How to Contribute

+### 1. Star the Repository
+Start the Contributing Journey with Staring the Repository [Main repository](https://github.com/UjjwalSaini07/VedicSadhana) first, which shows your interest in this Project, which also help us to increase our network.

-### 1. Fork the Repository
+### 2. Fork the Repository
 Start by forking the repository to your GitHub account.
 This will create your own copy of the project where you can make changes.

-### 2. Star the Repository
-Star the [Main repository](https://github.com/UjjwalSaini07/VedicSadhana), which help to increase our network.

 ### 3. Clone the Repository
 Clone the forked repository to your local machine using the following command:

+Use HTTP Method for Cloning

 ```bash
 git clone https://github.com/your-username/vedic-sadhana.git